avyrie/Tamagotchi-Project/README.md

 **Difficulties**

 Getting the CSS to where I was satisfied with the appearance of the game was definitely my biggest challenge.
-Even something as simple as centering all my elements in their respective sections took hours of my time.

 Animating the images was also a struggle of mine.
 I managed to animate the life-stage evolution transitions to fade in when the timer hit a certain number of seconds, but did not end up being able to fade out the previous life-stage image.

-I was able to animate the image of the digital pet so that it would bounce when the play button was clicked, but only managed to get it to work once.
+I was able to animate the image of the digital pet so that it would bounce when the play button was clicked.

 **Wishful Thinking**